Extenuating Circumstances

 We expect that students are able to cope with events which are part of everyday life, for example, short periods of illness, alongside their studies.

-Please also see our Late Submission Policy for information on submitting work after the published deadline.
+Please see also our Late Submission Policy for information on submitting work after the published deadline.

 Please see the 2025-26 Extenuating Circumstances Regulations for information about the sorts of circumstances that we are likely and not likely to accept.